 Motion can be both deterministic and time random, i.e., with different outcomes in similar experiments.
-A roulette ball's motion is deterministic, but it is also random.\ As we will see later, quantum systems fall into this category, as do all examples of irreversible motion, such as a drop of ink spreading out in clear water.
+A roulette ball's motion is deterministic, but it is also random.
+As we will see later, quantum systems fall into this category, as do all examples of irreversible motion, such as a drop of ink spreading out in clear water.
 Also the fall of a die is both deterministic and random.
 In fact, studies on how to predict the result of a die throw with the help of a computer are making rapid progress; these studies also show how to throw a die in order to increase the odds to get a desired result.
 In all such cases the randomness and the irreproducibility are only apparent; they disappear when the description of states and initial conditions in the microscopic domain are included.
 In short, determinism does not contradict (macroscopic) irreversibility.
 However, on the microscopic scale, deterministic motion is always reversible.

 A final concept to be distinguished from determinism is acausality.
 Causality is the requirement that a cause must precede the effect.
-This is trivial in Galilean physics, but check the equal distribution of numbers, of pairs of numbers, of triples of numbers, etc. Other tests are the otion Mountain - The Adventure of Physics  copyright © Christoph Schiller June 1990-October 2019  free pdf file available at www.motionmountain.net becomes of importance in special relativity, where causality implies that the speed of light is a limit for the spreading of effects.
+This is trivial in Galilean physics, but tion Mountain - The Adventure of Physics  copyright © Christoph Schiller June 1990-May 2020  free pdf file available at www.motionmountain.n becomes of importance in special relativity, where causality implies that the speed of light is a limit for the spreading of effects.
 Indeed, it seems impossible to have deterministic motion (of matter and energy) which is acausal, in other words, faster than light.
 Can you confirm this?
 This topic will be looked at more deeply in the section on special relativity.